Chadian Progressive Party: Late colonial era (1950-1960)

-Originally much weaker than the UDT, Lisette lost his seat in the National Assembly in the 1951 elections, in which the two second college seats were both won by the UDT.
-The 1952 local elections led to the Bébalem massacre carried out by colonial authorities after protesting farmers disputed the victory of the UDT over the PPT.
+Despite Lisette's position in the French Parliament, the PPT failed to gain traction in Chad.
+The colonial government favored the UDT and worked to undermine the PPT's attempts at growth.
+Lisette lost his seat in the National Assembly in the 1951 elections, in which the two second college seats were both won by the UDT.
+The 1952 local elections led to the Bébalem massacre, in which colonial authorities fired on a seated and unarmed group of farmers disputing the victory of the UDT over the PPT.